 It took around three months for the chickens’ feathers to grow back and their combs to go from an anaemic pale pink to a healthy plump red.
 Apart from a rather traumatic incident with Peri’s bottom, which involved a desperate search for a vet that will help a chicken, there have been no issues.

 In fact, quite the opposite: as Paul Checkley wrote in his piece in The Guardian My chickens saved my life it’s amazing how healing and inspirational rescue chickens are.
 When you have been through a certain amount in your life, to be around such strong and determined survivors is deeply moving.
 I may not take their eggs from them, but I take strength and inspiration from them by the bucket load.
 They have healed me too after many years of grief and loss.
-What they have been though, where they came from and where they were destined – it just shows anything is possible, you just have to keep going.
+What they have been though, where they came from and where they were destined – it just shows anything is possible, if you can keep going.

 I used to love eggs; in fact, scrambled eggs was the last non-vegan meal I ate.

-Chickens are the most abused animals on earth, 975 million ‘broiler birds’ and 40 million ‘spent hens’ are slaughtered here in the UK alone every single year (viva.org.uk).
+Chickens are the most abused land animals on earth, 975 million ‘broiler birds’ and 40 million ‘spent hens’ are slaughtered here in the UK alone every single year (viva.org.uk).
 The amount of people who, when talking about animal welfare, will say ‘well, I only eat chicken’ just shows how little humans regard them.
 To most they are not even an animal, an exception to the rule of welfare or those deserving empathy, just an unfeeling thing, a machine, a product to consume.
 When you are lucky enough to spend time with them, you can see how wonderful they are.

 I often hear how lucky the girls are to live with us; in truth it is the other way round.
 That I have the opportunity to spend time with them and learn from them makes me the lucky one, and I just wish other people would open their hearts instead of their mouths to these wonderful creatures.
 They need protecting from the egg and meat industries.
-The only way we can do this is to stop being the abusers – the buyers of their eggs and their bodies.
+The only way we can do this is to stop being the abusers – the buyers of their eggs and their precious bodies.

-We know caged hens are a disgrace already but we need to stop thinking free range is good.
+We know caged hens are a disgrace already but we need to stop thinking free / organic range is good.
 It’s not, not to the billions of male chicks that are tossed aside and killed on the first day of their life because they are the wrong sex.
 It’s not okay to the billions of chickens who are labelled free range, yet the only time they leave a vast shed is to be slaughtered.
 I used to love eggs; in fact, scrambled eggs was the last non-vegan meal I ate.
 If there was a way to eat eggs ethically I would be eating them, but there isn’t so I don’t.

 For information about the egg industry please click here.